 Some memcache operations include CAS checks, such as the ASCII CAS update which has the semantics “update this value, but only if its CAS id matches the CAS id in the request”.
 These operations are supported by the NDB engine.
 The check of the stored CAS ID against the application's CAS ID is performed in an atomic operation on the NDB data node.
 This allows CAS checks to work correctly even when multiple memcached servers access the same key-value pair.

-If CAS ID checks are in use, and additional MySQL Cluster APIs
+If CAS ID checks are in use, and additional NDB Cluster APIs other

-other than memcached are being used to manipulate the data, then
+than memcached are being used to manipulate the data, then the

 setting the stored CAS ID value to 0 or